 Besides being an annoyance, untreated seasonal allergies can increase your risk of other problems.

-If you’ve ever suffered from seasonal allergies, you might already know the telltale signs: a runny nose, congestion and watery eyes.
+If you’ve ever had seasonal allergies, you might already know the telltale signs: a runny nose, congestion and watery eyes.
 A dust allergy is slightly different and, in some ways, worse — think wheezing, coughing, shortness of breath and a tight feeling in the chest.

-Though often experienced in the springtime, some can have the bad luck of experiencing allergies year-round.
+Though often experienced in the springtime, some allergies can be year-round.
 With constant allergies, you might feel like you have a cold that lasts forever.
-This can negatively impact not only your physical health, but your mental health, as well.
+This can negatively impact not only your physical health but also your mental health.

-“Allergies have been shown to affect patients’ quality of life, usually through increased fatigue, irritability and sometimes increased anxiety or depression,” said Elizabeth Ference, MD, assistant professor of clinical otolaryngology at the Keck School of Medicine of USC and an otolaryngologist at Keck Medicine of USC.
+“Allergies have been shown to affect patients’ quality of life, usually through increased fatigue, irritability and sometimes increased anxiety or depression,” said Elisabeth Ference, MD, assistant professor of clinical otolaryngology – head and neck surgery at the Keck School of Medicine of USC and an otolaryngologist at Keck Medicine of USC.